apache/arrow-site/_posts/2025-03-02-fast-streaming-inserts-in-duckdb-with-adbc.md

 # Challenges/Learnings

 * DuckDB insertions are the bottleneck; network speed, Protobuf deserialization, **building Arrow Records are not**
-* Arrow Records being inserted into DuckDB should contain at least 122880 rows (to align with DuckDB storage row group size) for fastest record inserts
+* For fastest insertion into DuckDB Arrow Records should contain at least 122880 rows (to align with DuckDB storage row group size)
-* DuckDB won't let you open more than one database at once (results in a segfault).
+* DuckDB won't let you open more than one database at once within the same process (results in a segfault).
 DuckDB is designed to run only once in a process, with a central database's catalog having the ability to add connections to other databases.
   * Workarounds:
     - Separate processes for writing and reading multiple database files
     - Open a single DuckDB database and use [ATTACH](https://duckdb.org/docs/stable/sql/statements/attach.html) to attach other DB files